kyrienguyen5701/Record-Triage-Program/README.md

 Son (Kyrie) Nguyen
 Finish the first version for Python program.
 If your computer does not have Python, you need to run `install.cmd` and follow the Python Installer to install Python.
 Once Python is installed, you can run `setup.cmd` to install extra packages for the program.

 The big difference of the main program `main.cmd` is that the user can name the output file.
-If no extension is detected in that name, the file extension is set to `.xlsx`
+If no extension is detected in that name, the file extension is set to `.xlsx`.
+If no input is detected, the default output file will be in the same folder as the input file, with the suffix `_triaged`.

+Note that there should NOT be any SPACE in both the input file path and output file path, as they can cause reading problems for the program.
+If you put your input files in a folder with SPACE in its name, please kindly move them to another folder.

 There is also a Python script for debugging, where user can open the command line and run as follows: